cardano-foundation/hal/docs/handbook.md

 - create a short-lived branch (from main) to carry out work
 - during the work, whenever possible, rebase from main, and commit progress
-- when the work is ready, create a pull request (GitHub) or patch (Radicle)
+- when the work is ready, create a pull request (GitHub)
 - get another team member to review the work as soon as possible
 - merge back to main and delete the branch